salesforcecli/plugin-deploy-retrieve/messages/retrieve.start.md

       sf <%= command.id %> --metadata 'ApexClass:MyApex*'

+- Retrieve a custom object called ExcitingObject that's in the SBQQ namespace:

+      sf <%= command.id %> --metadata CustomObject:SBQQ__ExcitingObject

+- Retrieve all custom objects in the SBQQ namespace by using a wildcard and quotes:

+      sf <%= command.id %> --metadata 'CustomObject:SBQQ__*'

 - Retrieve all custom objects and Apex classes found in all defined package directories (both examples are equivalent):

   sf <%= command.id %> --metadata CustomObject ApexClass